 Platelets prevent plasma leakage during neutrophil diapedesis by binding to endothelial VWF and releasing Angpt1.

-Neutrophil extravasation requires opening of the endothelial barrier, but does not automatically cause plasma leakage.
-Leaks are prevented by contractile actin filaments surrounding the diapedesis-pore keeping this opening tightly closed around the transmigrating neutrophils.
-Here, we have identified the receptor system which is responsible for this.
-We show that silencing, or gene inactivation of endothelial Tie-2 each result in leak formation in postcapillary venules of the inflamed cremaster at sites of neutrophil extravasation as visualized by fluorescent microspheres.
-Leakage was dependent on neutrophil extravasation, since it was absent upon neutrophil depletion.
-As downstream target of Tie-2 we identified the Cdc42 GTPase exchange factor FGD5 as essential for leakage prevention during neutrophil extravasation.
-Seeking for the Tie-2 agonist and its source we found that platelet derived Angiopoietin-1 was required to prevent neutrophil-induced leaks.
-Intriguingly, blocking von Willebrand Factor (VWF) resulted in vascular leaks during transmigration, indicating that platelets interacting with endothelial VWF activate Tie‑2 by secreting Angiopoietin-1, thereby preventing diapedesis-induced leakiness.
+Neutrophil extravasation requires opening of the endothelial barrier but does not necessarily cause plasma leakage.
+Leaks are prevented by contractile actin filaments surrounding the diapedesis pore, keeping this opening tightly closed around the transmigrating neutrophils.
+We have identified the receptor system that is responsible for this.
+We show that silencing, or gene inactivation, of endothelial Tie-2 results in leak formation in postcapillary venules of the inflamed cremaster muscle at sites of neutrophil extravasation, as visualized by fluorescent microspheres.
+Leakage was dependent on neutrophil extravasation, because it was absent upon neutrophil depletion.
+We identified the Cdc42 GTPase exchange factor FGD5 as a downstream target of Tie-2 that is essential for leakage prevention during neutrophil extravasation.
+Looking for the Tie-2 agonist and its source, we found that platelet-derived angiopoietin-1 (Angpt1) was required to prevent neutrophil-induced leaks.
+Intriguingly, blocking von Willebrand factor (VWF) resulted in vascular leaks during transmigration, indicating that platelets interacting with endothelial VWF activate Tie-2 by secreting Angpt1, thereby preventing diapedesis-induced leakiness.